What We Believe

 We believe that “God so loved the world (that is, sinners like you and me) that he gave his only Son (that is, Jesus Christ), that whoever believes in him should not perish but have everlasting life.”
 (John 3:16)

-Our church does not claim to be the only place to hear the truth of the gospel.
-Holy Communion at Palm Valley is open to guests, as we each decide to come together to receive the body and blood of our Lord in this sacred practice.
+We don't claim to be the only place to hear the truth of the Gospel.
+As a result, Holy Communion is open to guests, as we each decide to come together to receive the body and blood of our Lord in this sacred practice.

 Baptism is a demonstration of being brought into the family of God.
-And God reminds us week after week in Holy Communion how much He loves us.
-Communion serves as a concrete way to show Christ coming to us, to help us know we are important to him and that He is with us always.
+Holy Communion is a weekly reminder of how much God loves us.
+It serves as a concrete way to show Christ coming to us, to help us know we're loved and valued, and that He is with us always.